uplinkhq/docs/docs/freelancers/working-with-a-client.md

 sidebar_position: 7
 ---

-# Working with a client
+# Zusammenarbeit mit einem Kunden

 It's different depending on whether the job was a direct or recruiter job, of course.